jjdevbiz/python-payid-validator/README.md

 ### Caveats

-The first version of this validator is handling just the basics.
+This second alpha version of this validator is still pretty basic.
 This means:

-- No characters other than ascii are allowed.
 - No DNS checking is done.
 - Some required syntax checks may be missing.
+- While support for i18n is now onboard, there are no unit tests for it yet.

 ### Options

-The current version (0.2) of the validate_payid function supports these options:
+The current version (0.2) of the validate_payid function supports one option:

-- ignore_case (default: True)
 - check_domain (default: True)

 If validation is successful, the function returns a ValidatedPayId object.